sarnick005/VagDevi.ai/README.md

    - Select the branch containing your changes and provide a descriptive title and summary for your pull request.
    - Click the "Create Pull Request" button.

-6. **Review and Merge:**
-   - Wait for maintainers to review your pull request.
-   - Address any feedback or requested changes.
-   - Once approved, your changes will be merged into the main project repository.

 ### Tech Stack

 - Frontend: React, Tailwind CSS, Material-UI